isomerpages/moe-yishunsec/_parents/PDLP.md

 ### Latest Updates

 * For 2022 Sec 4N graduating student's PLD DMA restriction will be auto removed on 31 Jan 2023.
 After 31 Jan 2023, leave the PLD ON and connected to Wi-Fi for to complete factory reset.
-* For 2022 Sec 4E & 4T graduating student's PLD DMA restriction will automatically removed on 31 Dec 2022.
+* For 2022 Sec 4E &amp; 4T graduating student's PLD DMA restriction will automatically removed on 31 Dec 2022.
 After 31 Dec 2022, leave the PLD ON and connected to Wi-Fi for to complete factory reset.

 ### DMA guide for parents